pravega/pravega/docs/index.md

 ## Contributing

-Become one of the contributors!
+Become one of the [contributors](contributors.md)!
 We thrive to build a welcoming and open community for anyone who wants to use the system or contribute to it.
 [Here](contributing.md) we describe how to contribute to Pravega!
-You can see the roadmap document [here](roadmap.md)
+You can see the roadmap document [here](roadmap.md).

 ## About